 Purging the cache

-All of the entries of a build cache node can be purged via the node’s configuration page in Develocity or via the node’s own user interface.
+All the entries of a build cache node can be purged via the node’s configuration page in Develocity or via the node’s own user interface.
 The purge will execute in the background, and it may take several minutes to remove all entries for large caches.

 Logging